Easy Easter Felt Egg Pouches Craft Tutorial

 Take a blank egg shape and fold in half vertically.
 Carefully cut a slit around the center of the egg.
 Since felt doesn’t fray you don’t need to worry about finishing the edges of this, or any other cut in this project.

 There are two options for closing up your pouches.
 One is to stitch closed, the other is to place a ring of felt glue and then put the front and back pieces together.
 Don’t smash together, though – lightly tap into place and then set to the side.
-Pushing shoves the glue into the felt and the pieces become hard, but don’t adhere.
-Also, take note that were this glue dries, the felt is going to get hard making it difficult to impossible to stitch through.
+Pushing shoves the glue into the felt and the pieces become hard but don’t adhere.
+Also, take note that where this glue dries, the felt is going to get hard making it difficult to impossible to stitch through.